Guide for Wildfire Smoke

-In 2020, extreme dry spells have been creating a drastic rise in the potential for wildfires across western North America.
-With 87% of the West Coast experiencing drought conditions, and now scorching heat, there was above average activity in the 2021 wildfire season, and 2022 is predicting an even worse season.
+In 2020, extreme dry spells were creating a drastic rise in the potential for wildfires across western North America.
+With 87% of the West Coast experiencing drought conditions, and now scorching heat, there was above average activity in the 2021 wildfire season, and 2022 was an even worse season.
 And there's not much relief in sight for the future of wildfires.

 In 2020, the levels of wildfire smoke were higher than ever, spreading smoky air across many parts of the Midwest and even the South.
 To help provide relief from the air pollution, many people turned to air purifiers to clear the air.